jamonserrano/jamon/README.md

 ### Events

-#### on(events, listener)
+#### on(events, [,selector] , listener)
-Adds the listener for each of the events in a space-separated list to each element.
+Adds the listener for each of the events to each element.
+Provide an optional selector string for event delegation.

-#### delegate(event, selector, listener)
-Delegates events from the elements matching the selector to the listener.

 #### off(events [,selector] , listener)
 Removes the standard or delegated event listeners from the elements.